OpenDSA/OpenDSA/RST/en/Glossary.rst

       to do other stages of the process.
-      For example, some compilers will transform the original high-level source code into :term:`assembly code` on which it can do code optimization, before translating it into its final executable form.
+      For example, some compilers will transform the original high-level source code into :term:`assembly code` on which it can do :term:`code optimization`, before translating it into its final executable form.

    intermediate code generation
+      :to-term: Parse tree :label: walks through
+      :to-term: intermediate code :label: produces

       A phase in a :term:`compiler`, that walks through a :term:`parse tree` to produce simple :term:`assembly code`.